Solo Practice

 Stay lean.

 Imagining my new practice as a solo practitioner was pure joy and excitement.
-The possibilities were endless, and I was the boss.
+The possibilities were endless, and I was the boss, ready to practice law on my own terms.
 I have pages and pages of notes detailing all the technology services I planned on using.
 (Shiny Object Syndrome?
 Guilty as charged.)

 Thank goodness I didn’t end up buying it all!